Experimental Design for Multi-Channel Imaging via Task-Driven Feature Selection: Data and Task Evaluation

-To simulate synthetic data for the VERDICT and NODDI models we use a known, fixed, acquisition scheme in combination with a set of ground truth model parameters.
-We choose the ground truth model parameters by uniformly sampling parameter combinations from the bounds given in table \ref{model_simulations_parameters:table}.
+To conduct the simulations on the VERDICT and NODDI models, we employ the widely-used, open-source dmipy toolbox \cite{fick2019}.
+The code is available: \cite{papercode}.
+In each case, data simulation uses a known, fixed, acquisition scheme, i.e. experimental design, in combination with a set of ground truth model parameters.
+We chose the ground truth model parameters $ \{\boldsymbol\theta_{1},...,\boldsymbol\theta_{n} \} $ for voxel/sample $ i = 1,...,n $ by uniformly sampling parameter combinations from the bounds given in table \ref{model_simulations_parameters:table}.
 We choose these bounds as they approximate the physically feasible limits of the parameters.